peakyragnar/hx/PRODUCTION_FIX_PLAN.md

 git push origin main
 ```

-Both Render and Vercel should auto-deploy on push to `main`.
+Both Render services should auto-deploy on push to `main`.
 Wait 5 minutes and test again.

 ---